Stacked Changes

 We got the approval for the refactor from step 1.
 Let’s ship it!

-git ship 1-refactor
+git town ship 1-refactor

-the lineage that Git Town keeps track of.
+updates the lineage that Git Town keeps track of.
 With branch 1-refactor

-lineage now looks like this:
+shipped, our lineage now looks like this:

 main